nanos-world/docs/versioned_docs/version-latest/assets-modding/creating-assets/adk-assets-development-kit.md

 ### Sun & Sky Actor
 #### `NanosWorld/Blueprints/World/BP_SunSky`

-This is a pre-configured **Sun & Sky Blueprint** which can be used and easily replaced by nanos world Official Sun with `World,SpawnDefaultSun()`.
+This is a pre-configured **Sun & Sky Blueprint** which can be used and easily replaced by nanos world Official Sun with `World.SpawnDefaultSun()`.
 This is useful to get an approximate result of how the light will look like in-game if you decide to Spawn the Default Sun.

 :::info